 In this lesson, you'll learn about triggers and experiment with implementing a few different types of functionality.
 You’ll also learn techniques to managing PL/SQL code.
 And finally, we’ll demonstrate how to find bugs and then how to reduce the number of coding mistakes you may encounter.

 Cindy Delia is a Systems Analyst and a certified instructor.
-She has been working in information technology for more than 18 years and has been a technical trainer for over 6 years.
-As a Systems Analyst, she specializes in database management systems and develops PC applications.
+She has been working in information technology for more than 18 years and has been a technical trainer for over six years.
+As a Systems Analyst, Delia specializes in database management systems and develops PC applications.
 She has taught computer courses at the community college level and also performs corporate training.
-Cindy has also written technical manuals for WordPerfect.